nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

   examples below could very well have changed since this documentation was first created, or you may be using the service in a different environment (which would have different concept ids).
-Be sure to use the concept id that you know exist in your target environment.
+Be sure to use the concept ids that you know exist in your target environment.
 </aside>

 # Authorized Access